Useful information about holidays in Barbados

-Barbados has the best and most extensive healthcare system in the Caribbean.
 All hotels will offer necessary assistance and direct you to the nearest doctor, clinic or specialist.
 Pharmacies are very well stocked with all usual medications.
 There is a large and high-quality hospital in Bridgetown.
 We advise you to take sufficient supplies of any medication that you normally take and as always, make sure you have adequate medical insurance before you travel.

 Mosquitoes and other pests